Dr. Jeffery S. Allbritten

-Nancy Botero, Broward College's Vice President for Advancement and Executive Director of the Broward College Foundation, is an exceptionally busy woman-and she'd have it no other way.
-Botero leads a 20-member team of development officers, grant writers and support professionals, who work with a volunteer board of directors comprised of area business and community leaders.
-Her responsibilities include advocating for, elevating awareness of and raising private financial support for Broward College, its academic programs and its students.
-After honing her skills at Florida Atlantic University for 22 years, where she served as Assistant Vice President of University Advancement, Broward Campuses, she began her career at Broward College in November of 2005.
+Nancy Botero, Broward College’s Vice President for Advancement and Executive Director of the Broward College Foundation, leads a team of development officers and support professionals, who work with a volunteer board of directors comprised of business and community leaders.

-A South Florida native, Botero is a product of the Broward County Public School system and a graduate of Northeast High School in Oakland Park.
-Botero began her pursuit of higher education at Broward Community College, and she earned her Bachelor of Arts in Political Science from the University of Florida, graduating with the distinction of membership in Florida Blue Key Honor Fraternity.
-She earned her Master of Arts in Communication from Florida Atlantic University.
-Her thesis was recognized by CASE for outstanding scholarship in communication.
+Nancy earned her Bachelor of Arts in Political Science from the University of Florida where she graduated with the distinction of membership in the Florida Blue Key Honor Fraternity.
+She earned her Master of Arts in Communication from Florida Atlantic University and her thesis was recognized by CASE for outstanding scholarship in communication.